sn2015/RepData_PeerAssessment1/PA1_template.md

 ##     interval    steps
 ## 104      835 206.1698
 ```
+the maximum number of steps contains interval # 835 (on average across all the days in the dataset)
+it's actually 8:35 AM - jogging or hurrying to work? :)

 ## Imputing missing values
 lets see how many missing values are in the dataset